TwinPeek/indy-agent/python/README.md

 If agent is not reachable with `localhost`, try with the internal docker container IP :
 * Run `make docker-getip PORT=8094` to get the ID address of the first container (for example : 172.17.0.2)
 * And run `make docker-getip PORT=8095` to get the ID address of the second container (for example : 172.17.0.3)

+On Linux and wanting to connect with the docker host (e.g. when running the dockerized agent against the test suite running locally), you may need to set the network mode to `"host"`.
+A shortcut for this is available: `$ make docker-start-linux`.

 ### 2. Using dev mode